 There is also the option to transfer, export, and manage all photos and videos in camera roll, photo library, and photostream.

+That’s it for this article, I hope you found the best method to transfer your iPhone photos to PC without needing iTunes.
 Do share your thoughts below on whether these alternatives worked for you, and if you have any questions, feel free to ask away as well.
-I will do my best to answer them.
-Thank you for reading this article, and I hope it helped you!